petter-holmberg/cpp-ref/classes.md

 The default constructor is the one that takes no arguments.
 If possible, one should be defined by the class (must be done explicitly if other constructors are defined) because otherwise the class will not be usable in arrays or with all standard container functions, and in virtual base classes the lack of one means that all derived classes must explicitly define all the base class's arguments.
 [Meyers96](#Meyers96) §4

+The default constructor only has to leave the object in a partially formed state, i.e. a state from which assignment and destruction is valid.
+[Stepanov09](#Stepanov09) §1.5

 If the constructor can take exactly one argument (default values may allow this for multi-argument constructors), use the `explicit` keyword to prevent implicit type conversion (almost always unwanted).
 [Stroustrup13](#Stroustrup13) §16.2.6, [Meyers96](#Meyers96) §5, [Sutter05](#Sutter05) §40

 Initialize using the initialization list rather than in the constructor body, except if you perform unmanaged resource acquisition (such as `new` expressions not immediately passed to a smart pointer).
 [Meyers05](#Meyers05) §4, [Sutter02](#Sutter02) §18 [Sutter05](#Sutter05) §9 §48